CosmWasm/wasmd/INTEGRATION.md

 Once you have gotten this integration working and are happy with the flexibility it offers you, you will probably start wishing for deeper integration with your custom SDK modules.
-"It sure it nice to have custom tokens with a bonding curve from my native token, but I would love to trade them on the exchange I wrote as a Go module.
+"It sure is nice to have custom tokens with a bonding curve from my native token, but I would love to trade them on the exchange I wrote as a Go module.
 Or maybe use them to add options to the exchange."